turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 ### Collaboration and Professionalism
 - See "Minimum Collaboration and Professionalism Expectations" above.
-- While this is not a scored rubric section, every team member is expected to fully participate, contribute, communicate and collaborate with the team throughout the entirety of this project.
-Failure to do can result in an individual failing the project, even if the group/project is otherwise passing.
+- While this is not a scored rubric section, every team member is expected to fully participate, contribute, communicate and collaborate with the team throughout the entirety of this project. **Failure to do can result in an individual failing the project, even if the group/project is otherwise passing**.